-The award recognises work carried out or completed in the previous calendar year, either by teams or individuals.
+The award recognises work carried out or started in the previous calendar year, either by teams or individuals.
+Applications from ongoing projects are also welcome.
 Entries need to demonstrate how the applied analysis has brought about positive change in the delivery or planning of care and substantial improvement in patient outcomes.

 Any health or care organisation that provides, commissions, supports or delivers health services free at the point of care in the UK, in primary, secondary or tertiary care, or across boundaries, is eligible to enter.
 Those working in health care data analytics who work in conjunction with a health and care organisation free at the point of care are also eligible to enter.